Create Your Own Sit Spot - 7 Ways to Connect With Nature at Home

 1. Create a Sit Spot in Your Garden

 There are hundreds of places you can create your own little sit spot in your garden.
 And, you can keep it simple by placing a comfortable bench under a magnificent tree.
-Or, go big and building an elaborate gazebo.
+Or, go big and build an elaborate gazebo.

 Whatever you decide to do, make sure you place your sit spot where it’s quiet, close to some trees, and if possible, next to a pond.